Porcupine Singletrack and Kokopelli Trail

 14.0 Back at Porcupine Rim TH

-Downhill, starting with Kokopelli, end Colorado River
+Downhill, starting with Kokopelli, ending at Colorado River

 (Shuttled ride)